jcbendernh/SynapseDeltaMaintenance/README.md

 -	Create a separate container called <b>Other</b> on your synapse storage account associated with the workspace.
 See the screenshot for reference…
 ![picture alt](/img/1.png)

 Next we will import the pipeline and it’s corresponding notebooks.
-We must import the notebooks first.
-Download and import the [Delta Table Maintenance-1](/files/Delta%20Table%20Maintenance-1.ipynb) and [Delta Table Maintenance-2](/files/Delta%20Table%20Maintenance-2.ipynb) notebooks into the Synapse workspace.
-Once imported, please attach them to a Spark Pool in your Synapse Workspace.

-You will also need to modify the <b>account_name</b> value on line 5 of in cell 1 of the <b>Delta Table Maintenance-1</b> notebook to match the name of your synapse storage account associated with the workspace.

-<b>NOTE:</b>  We recommend setting up a separate Spark Pool for automated jobs.
-Thus, one spark pool for interactive workloads and another for automated jobs.

-Next download the [Delta Table Maintenance zip file](/files/Delta%20Table%20Maintenance.zip) from this repo and import it into pipelines in your Synapse workspace.
+Download the [Delta Table Maintenance zip file](/files/Delta%20Table%20Maintenance.zip) from this repo and import it into pipelines in your Synapse workspace.
 To do so, go to Integrate and click + and choose <b>Import from pipeline template.</b>
 ![picture alt](/img/2.png)

 During the import process, you have to declare the Linked service, use the <b>WorkspaceDefaultStorage</b> account…